Five Ecommerce Pricing Strategies to Maximise Customers, Conversions & Profits

-You can also use the loss-leader approach on items where there’s a necessity to buy supplementary products.
-A great example of this is Gillette (or any other shaving product):
+You can also use the loss-leader approach on items where there's a necessity to buy supplementary products.
+A great example of this is Gillette.

-Often the actual razor is sold with little to no profit generated because the supplier understands once you own the razor, you’ll need to come back to buy the specific blades.
-The same approach could be used with products like electric toothbrushes.
+Often the actual razor is sold with little to no profit generated because the supplier understands once you own the razor, you’ll need to come back to buy the blades.

 Some of these items may very well be loss-leaders being used to pull in customers who'll also purchase more profitable items at the same time.